microram/ee4-tools/readme.md

 5. Launch your VPS.
 Setup time is 3-5 minutes.
 The server will reboot once if needed.
 6. Login via SSH.
 7. Run the gpg-private script to finish loading private.key if you included it in your cloud-init
-8. If possible, the newest site restorelist will be placed in the root folder.
+8. If possible, the newest site restorelist will be placed in the /root folder.
 Run the restorelist-xxxxxxxx.sh to restore all the websites.

  * Tested with Amazon Lightsail Launch Script.
 Digital Ocean calls this 'User data'.
-Others should be compatible.
-Untested at this time.
+Others should be compatible but they are untested at this time.

 #### Existing Server